Arman Oganisian

 News

-• 11/15/2022: New working paper on arXiv developing semiparametric Bayesian methods for sequential treatment decisions.
+• 4/10/2023: New working paper on arXiv developing semiparametric Bayesian framework for causal inference with recurrent event outcomes.

 Bio

-I am currently an Assistant Professor of Biostatistics at Brown University’s Department of Biostatistics.
-My methodological research centers around developing Bayesian methods for flexible causal effect estimation with observational data.
+I am currently an Assistant Professor of Biostatistics at Brown University.
+My methodological research centers around developing Bayesian nonparametric methods for causal estimation, with a focus on analyzing sequential treatments with incomplete information.
 These methods blend principled causal reasoning, nonparametric Bayesian modeling, and efficient computation to build systems for data-driven decision making.

 I received my PhD in Biostatistics from the University of Pennsylvania under the supervision of Jason Roy and Nandita Mitra.
-Here you will find a link to my CV and a selection of some past and current research, talks, etc. I sometimes blog about statistics, Bayesian methods, computation/MCMC, and other things I happen to stumble upon during research.
+On this site you will find a link to my CV and a selection of some past and current research, talks, etc. I sometimes blog about statistics, Bayesian methods, computation/MCMC, and other things I happen to stumble upon during research.

 Interests